 Director Name Option-Based Awards - Value Vested During the Year (1) (\$) Share-Based Awards - Value Vested During the Year (2) (\$) Non-Equity Incentive Plan Compensation - Value Earned During the Year (\$)

-Hugh McKinnon NIL 53,000 N/A
+Mary C. Ritchie NIL N/A N/A

-Mary C. Ritchie NIL 53,000 N/A
+Stewart J. Ritchie NIL N/A N/A

-Stewart J. Ritchie NIL 42,400 N/A
+Stephen Sanford NIL N/A N/A

-Stephen Sanford (3) NIL NIL N/A
+Patrick Turpin 27,000 N/A N/A

-(1) This amount is the dollar value that would have been realized if the stock options had been exercised on their respective vesting dates, computed by obtaining the difference between the market price of the underlying securities at exercise and the exercise or base price of the stock options under the option-based award on the vesting date.
+Pablo Cussatti 16,000 N/A N/A

-(2) This amount is the deemed dollar value realized by the director upon vesting of RSRs during 2019, calculated by multiplying the number of underlying Common Shares received by the director by the closing price of the Common Shares on the TSXV on the date of issuance of such Common Shares.
+Hugh McKinnon (3) NIL 63,600 N/A

-(3) Mr. Sanford was appointed as a director of the Corporation on February 27, 2019.
+- (1) This amount is the dollar value that would have been realized if the stock options had been exercised on their respective vesting dates, computed by obtaining the difference between the market price of the underlying securities at exercise and the exercise or base price of the stock options under the option-based award on the vesting date. - (2) This amount is the deemed dollar value realized by the director upon vesting of RSRs during 2021 (excluding any deferred awards), calculated by multiplying the number of underlying Common Shares received by the director by the closing price of the Common Shares on the TSXV on the date of issuance of such Common Shares.
+Please refer to footnote (3) to the "Outstanding Share-Based Awards and Option-Based Awards" table above for details of deferral elections by the directors during the financial year ended September 30, 2021. - (3) Mr. McKinnon ceased as a director of the Corporation on November 19, 2020.